 Cold agglutinins are antibodies that attack and kill red blood cells, especially at cooler temperatures.
 These dead cells can then build up and block blood vessels.
 A blood test can be used to detect these antibodies.

 This test measures another protein made by the cancer cells in WM.
 This protein itself doesn’t cause any problems, but it’s a useful indicator of a patient’s prognosis (outlook).
 High levels of β2M are linked with a worse outlook.

-The symptoms of WM and NHL are not distinctive enough for a doctor to know for certain if person has one of them, based on symptoms alone.
+The symptoms of WM and non-Hodgkin lymphoma (NHL) are not distinctive enough for a doctor to know for certain if a person has one of them, based on symptoms alone.
 Most symptoms can also be caused by non-cancerous problems like infections or by other kinds of cancers.
 Blood tests can help point to the correct diagnosis, but a biopsy (removing samples of affected tissue to look at under a microscope) is the only way to be sure.
 Several types of biopsies might be used.

 This is the most important type of biopsy for WM, and is needed to confirm the diagnosis.
 It can be done at the doctor’s office or at the hospital.

 The bone marrow aspiration and biopsy are usually done at the same time.
 The samples are taken from the back of the pelvic (hip) bone, although in some cases they may be taken from the sternum (breast bone) or other bones.

 Once the biopsy is done, pressure is applied to the site to help stop any bleeding.
 There will be some soreness in the biopsy area when the numbing medicine wears off.
 Most patients can go home right after the procedure.

 The bone marrow samples are then sent to a lab, where they are tested to see if they have lymphoma cells (see below).
 For a diagnosis of WM, at least 10% of the cells in the bone marrow must be lymphoplasmacytoid lymphoma cells.